For the Defense (1930 film): Plot

-Then Foster finds out that Irene was at the accident scene and therefore must be much more than "just friends" with Defoe.
-Foster is crushed, but she still begs him to get Defoe acquitted, while Defoe fears Foster will throw the case and Irene will be charged and convicted as well.
-Foster eventually puts his love for Irene first and, for the first time in his life, bribes a juror to vote not guilty, hanging the jury.
+Foster learns that Irene was at the accident scene, meaning that she had misled Foster about her relationship with Defoe.
+Foster is crushed, but Irene begs him to continue working for Defoe's acquittal.
+Defoe fears that Foster will intentionally lose the case and that Irene will be charged and convicted as well.
+Foster, acting on his love for Irene, bribes a juror to vote for acquittal, hanging the jury.

-Foster is quickly found out and arrested, and defends himself at trial.
-As he will not see Irene, she goes to Stone, admits what really happened at the accident, and says Foster was only trying to protect her.
-If Stone does not agree to recommend mercy, Irene says, she will tell her story in court.
-Stone says he will think about it.
+Foster's bribe is quickly discovered and he is arrested, defending himself at trial.
+As Foster will not see Irene, she visits Stone to admit what really had happened at the accident scene, claiming that Foster was only trying to protect her.
+Irene warns that if Stone does not agree to recommend mercy, she will tell her story in court.
+Stone contemplates her ultimatum.

-Although his defense is going well, Foster then offers to plead guilty (and thus be disbarred, no doubt making life easier for prosecutors in future) if only Stone will agree not to retry Defoe; but Stone says he does not make deals.
-Back in court, Irene sends Foster a note pleading to let her testify and tell the truth.
+Although his defense is proceeding well, Foster offers to plead guilty (thus causing his own disbarment) if only Stone will agree not to retry Defoe, but Stone refuses a deal.
+In court, Irene passes Foster a note pleading to let her testify and tell the truth.
 To protect her, Foster immediately changes his plea to guilty.
 Stone then tells Foster that neither Defoe nor Irene will be prosecuted.

-As Foster arrives at Sing Sing to serve his sentence, Irene is there and says she will be waiting for him when he comes out.
-He says that if she does, then he will marry her.
+As Foster arrives at Sing Sing to serve his sentence, Irene is there and pledges that she will be waiting for him when his sentence ends.
+He says that if she does indeed wait, he will marry her.